FontBureau/TypeRoof/docs/usage/index.md

 to the Shell but remain very useful for type proofing.
 TypeRoof Shell, on the other hand, has a couple of Layouts that document steps in the history of recent development but are not very relevant for actual use.
-Yet, "Videoproof Array V2" and "Stage and Actors" show the latest achievements, and as they start to show utility, we will focus the following lessons on these.
+Yet, "Videoproof Array V2" and "Motion Stage" show the latest achievements, and as they start to show utility, we will focus the following lessons on these.